Non-Euclidean Gradient Descent Operates at the Edge of Stability

 \begin{definition} For any norm $\norm{\cdot}$, we define the \emph{generalized sharpness} as:

 \end{definition}

-The optimization problem \eqref{eq:sharpness-norm} involves \emph{maximizing} a quadratic function over a convex constraint set, and is thus challenging to solve in general.
-For some choices of norm $\norm{\cdot}$, the problem \eqref{eq:sharpness-norm} has an analytical solution (e.g., vanilla \algname{GD} or \algname{Block CD}).
-For other norms, we will heuristically approximate the solution to \eqref{eq:sharpness-norm} using the Frank-Wolfe (\algname{FW}) algorithm \citep{frank1956algorithm} run from multiple random restarts (Alg.~\ref{alg:FrankWolfe}).
-On smooth, non-convex objectives, \algname{FW} is known to converge to a first-order stationary point over convex-sets \citep{lacoste2016convergence}.
+The optimization problem \eqref{eq:sharpness-norm-unit-ball} involves \emph{maximizing} a quadratic function over a nonconvex unit sphere, and is thus challenging to solve in general.
+For some choices of norm, the problem \eqref{eq:sharpness-norm} has an analytical solution (e.g., vanilla \algname{GD} or \algname{Block CD}).
+For other norms, we heuristically approximate the solution to \eqref{eq:sharpness-norm-unit-ball} by solving a relaxed problem